 Wearing tight clothing or synthetic materials such as nylon undergarments that create a warm, moist environment ideal for yeast

 Poor personal hygiene

-- Birth control pills
+Birth control pills

-- Diabetes – yeast feeds off sugar caused by uncontrolled blood sugars
+Diabetes - yeast feeds off sugar caused by uncontrolled blood sugars

 Sensitivity to latex condoms